A new extension called “password alert” warns the internet user when entering a gmail password on a phishing webpage.

 People often think that hacking is the prerogative of computer nerds who implement highly technical computer codes to enter secure servers.
 But the reality is much simpler.

 The most effective way to know a password is still… to ask for it

 This is called phishing.
 Who has never received an e-mail from someone pretending to be your bank, your tax, or your Internet Service Provider, asking you to send your password?

 And it works!
 Recent hacking of Sony website is a very good example of spear phishing.
 Spear phishing is an alternative of the usual phishing attempt with personalized emails targeting some specific people inside the company.

-To fight against this scourge, Google has just created an extension available only for Chrome, the homemade browser of the famous search engine.
+To fight against this scourge, Google has just created an extension available only for Chrome.
+Chrome being the homemade browser of the famous search engine.

-During the installation of “password alert”, a “scrambled version of your password is stored on your computer” as stated in the presentation of the extension.
+During the installation of “password alert”, a “scrambled version of your password is stored on your computer”.
+This is what is stated in the presentation of the extension.
 Then “password alert” compares it with what you may type during your stay on the internet.